-In this guide, we will explain how to determine your correct saddle height on a bicycle, including how to set the fore/aft position of the saddle, as well as tilt.
+In this guide, we’ll explain how to find your correct saddle height on a bicycle, including how to set the fore/aft position of the saddle, as well as tilt.

 How to set saddle height on a bike